Thursday, January 31, 2013

 Monika: Where did you grow up?

 Ar’lene: I was first raised in Chicago.
-At age fifteen (15), my family and I moved to Los Angeles after a vacation (holiday) visit.
-We started, first for a few weeks in Hollywood, until my parents located an apartment in Sherman Oaks; a San Fernando Valley Community.
+At age fifteen (15), my family and I moved to Los Angeles after a vacation visit.
+We spent the first few weeks in Hollywood until my parents found an apartment in Sherman Oaks, a community in the San Fernando Valley.

 Interview with Marlo Bernier